Looking for thoughtful conversation starters for kids? Learn more about your family through these 31 question prompts and simple topics.

 - We reflect on our days, how we felt, and the choices we made

 - Conversations open up topics that otherwise wouldn’t be shared

 - All family members learn about one another

 - You’re able to celebrate successes and how to support and encourage one another

 - Kids value how others feel

 - You’re able to reinforce family values like kindness, respect, and perseverance

 The best way to keep the conversation going after your child responds?
 Ask why and how.
 Have them explain why they love Halloween, or how they’re going to enforce rules as a teacher.

 And remember, there isn’t a “right” answer, no matter how whimsical theirs might be.
-It’s perfectly fine for your child to say she would love to be a unicorn or fly to the clouds to cheer herself up.
+It’s fine for her to say she would love to be a unicorn or fly to the clouds to cheer herself up.

-Above all, apply these questions to learn, grow, and bond with your child—whether over nightly dinners or even waiting in line at the grocery store.
+Above all, apply these questions to learn, grow, and bond—whether over nightly dinners or even waiting in line at the grocery store.

 Get more tips: